TeslaYet/Orbitron-Multiplet-Edac/LINUX_README.md

 ## Contact and Support

-For issues with compilation or running the application, please file an issue on the GitHub repository or contact the maintainers.
+For issues with compilation or running the application, please file an issue on the GitHub repository or write an Email to rayaneyettefti31@gmail.com .